 “Put Verbs In Your Sentences”

 Dr. Phil says this phrase many times on his popular daytime television show.

-These statements generally contain actionable verbs that the guest can start accomplishing immediately.
+These statements contain actionable verbs that the guest can start accomplishing immediately.

 Action verbs by definition are “expressions of physical or mental action“.

 Doesn’t this sound about right?

-You need both physical and mental action when it comes down to setting those goals AND eventually conquering them.
+You need both physical and mental action when it comes to setting AND conquering goals.

 Today, get ideas on how you can start using actionable verbs to start making action plans.

-To wrap it up, I’ll give you two ways to keep you on track while you work towards the goals that you set for yourself.
+To wrap up, I’ll give you two ways to stay on track while working towards your goals.